 – Tools and fabric to create batik

-– Free cups of tea and coffee during the lesson
+– Free a cup of tea or coffee during the lesson

 You’ll Always Remember